ICS3U-Templates/ICS3U-Intro-03/README.md

 - click the "sync" button at the bottom left to pull down the changes I have made to the README.md file
 - if you are coding in C/C++
   - remember to check the "extensions" and ensure all C/C++ extension have loaded before using
-    - if they have not, click the "reload" button until they do
+    - if they have not, click the "reload required" button until they do
   - when you run or debug a C/C++ program for the first time, the IDE will ask what compiler to use; select the 1st choice (C/C++: g++)
     - the IDE will place a task.json file in the .vscode directory